Liberals flub COVID-19 emergency assistance

 Maddeningly, the emergency measures announced March 19 by the Liberals in response to the economic distress caused by the virus fall well short of what is needed.

-Employment insurance replacement income of no more than 55 per cent of earnings is not going to help $12 an hour workers stave off destitution when they lose their jobs.
+Employment insurance replacement income of no more than 55 per cent of earnings is not going to help $12-an-hour workers stave off destitution when they lose their jobs.

 Despite creating an Emergency Care Benefit and an Emergency Support Benefit -- temporary sickness pay, to be followed by temporary income support -- as Doreen Nicoll documents, the Liberal government is failing to get money circulating right away to people laid off and without the means to pay rent or buy food.